bentoml/BentoML/README.md

 bentoml serve --archive-path="./saved_bento/IrisClassifier/v0.0.1/"
 ```

+Note: you must ensure the pip/conda dependencies are available in your python
+environment when using `bentoml serve` command.
+More commonly we recommand using
+BentoML API server with Docker(see below).

 #### Build API server Docker Image

 To make it easier for your DevOps colleagues, a image containing the API server